floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgadmin_basic_usage.md

 {: .config-table}

-## Elasticsearch cluster settings
+## OpenSearch/Elasticsearch cluster settings

-If you run a default Elasticsearch installation, which listens on transport port 9300, and uses `elasticsearch` as cluster name, you can omit the following settings altogether.
-Otherwise, specify your Elasticsearch settings by using the following switches:
+If you run a default OpenSearch/Elasticsearch installation, which listens on transport port 9300, and uses `elasticsearch` as cluster name, you can omit the following settings altogether.
+Otherwise, specify your OpenSearch/Elasticsearch settings by using the following switches:

 | Name | Description |
 |---|---|